frankandreace/CRHPG/README.md

 ## <a name="started"></a>Getting Started
 This repo contains the commands and the script used to generate the pangenome graphs and the regions used in the CRHPG paper.
 To cite it, please see [here](#cite).
+Note: this repository is distributed under MIT licence.
+See LICENCE.txt for more information.
 The scripts take as granted that the tools have already been installed in the computer/cluster used and the haplotypes have been downloaded.
 To download the haplotypes, you can go to [Google Brain Genomics website][Google Brain Genomics] and [Human Pangenome Reference Consortium website][Human Pangenome Reference Consortium].
 Loci sequences are provided in the 'loci' folder of this repo and have been downloaded from the NCBI dataset or [pggb dataset][pggb_dataset].